Jstickz/loopstudios-landing-page-main/README.md

 ### What I learned

-This where I learned how to use SCSS for styling.
-I must say that I really enjoyed the learning process.
-It made my work very organised compared to tyhe way it use to be before.
-Making the website responsive was easy as a result of the feature scss has to write functions and declare variables that can be used every where in the code.
+This is where I learned how to use SCSS for styling.
+I must say that I enjoyed the learning process.
+It made my work more organised compared to the way it used to be.
+Making the website responsive was easy due to the feature that Sass has to write functions and declare variables that can be used everywhere in the code.
 I am not yet totally good with this, but I know I will with time.

 ### Continued development